selforganising/foundersandcoders/_posts/2014-05-19-decorators.md

 None of the work is done until *f* is actually called.
 When it is, the arguments used are passed to the *with_log* function defined in *logger*.
 This prints out some logging information before returning the original function.

+This, by the way, is an example of a *closure* (from which the *clojure* programming language gets its name), where the *with_log* function retains the value of the function *f*, which is local to the enclosing *logger* function.

 Using the decorator syntax, instead of writing:

     def f():